-Bandwidth, in general, means amount of information that can be carried in a given time period (usually a second).
-More exactly, it is a range of frequencies used for transmitting picture and sound information from transmitter to your TV.
+Bandwidth, in general, means the amount of information that can be carried in a given time period (usually a second).
+More exactly, it is a range of frequencies used for transmitting picture and sound information from the transmitter to your TV.
 Federal Communications Commission (FCC) has allocated 6 MHz for TV broadcasters for each channel.

 Bit rate is measured as “bits per second” (bps) and refers to the rate at which the data is transmitted.
 For Digital TV, the maximum possible bit rate within the bandwidth is 19.4 Mbps while SDTV has a lower bit rate.
-The higher the bit rate, the more data is processed which usually results to higher picture resolution or better sound quality.
+The higher the bit rate, the more data is processed which usually results in higher picture resolution or better sound quality.